-Donate now and you could help girls go to school and give them the chance to fulfil their potential.
+Your donation could help girls go to school and give them the chance to fulfil their potential.

 Too often, women farmers struggle to grow enough food to feed their family – because of drought and unreliable rainfall caused by climate change, or because they need training in climate-smart farming methods, or because they can’t afford the seeds and other inputs they need to grow enough crops.

-Donate now and you could provide women farmers with seeds, saplings, tools and training so that they can grow the food that their families need.
+Your donation could provide women farmers with seeds, saplings, tools and training so that they can grow the food that their families need.

 Too often, women are prevented from earning an income – because their husband denies them a say in financial decision-making, or because they have no access to support and training in financial and business skills, or because they face abuse and harassment in the workplace.

-Donate now and you could help women earn an income, save money, get access to loans, and build businesses that could bring jobs and prosperity to whole communities.
+Your donation could help women earn an income, save money, get access to loans, and build businesses that could bring jobs and prosperity to whole communities.

 Breaking the cycle of poverty

-Same district in Kilimanjaro region is a remote and poor rural area where small-scale farmers – the majority of them women – find themselves trapped in a cycle of poverty due to repeated climate shocks leading to water shortages, crop failure, food shortages and lack of income for them and their families.
+Same (pronounced Sam-ey) district in Kilimanjaro region is a remote and poor rural area where small-scale farmers – the majority of them women – find themselves trapped in a cycle of poverty due to repeated climate shocks leading to water shortages, crop failure, food shortages and lack of income for them and their families.
 Read how this project will help women farmers: